HarshiBadeti/NLPFinal/README.md

 # About

-This repository applies BERT for named entity recognition on resumes.
+This repository applies BERT for named entity recognition on resumes dataset.
+Intially KNN, SVM and Navies algorithms are used for classification and prediction from the ResumeData set.
+However in Real words application we see the Resume that Job seekers use while apllying to certain job differs from format to format.
+So we will have labelled data but in different format.
+Hence, I moved to BERT Tansformer where we first implement Named Entity Recognition and then predict the accuracy.
 The goal is to find useful information present in resume.
 <h2>Introduction :-</h2><br>
 <b>
   <ul>